Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

 :::danger

-- Notice that if the `Notify` parameter be true for the transaction, the change will be sent back to the sender accounts `tokenWallet` contract !!\
-  So if you want the change back into your `account contract` leave the Notify `unchecked` !!
+Please note that if the  `Notify`  parameter is set to true for the transaction, any change will be sent back to the sender's  `tokenWallet`  contract.
+Therefore, if you wish to receive the change back into your  `account contract` , please leave the  `Notify`  checkbox unchecked.

 :::